fbpx

 • Physical characteristics – sex: If selecting “X” for gender, complete the Request for a Change of Sex or Gender Identifier [IRM 0002] form if applicable.

-• Physical characteristics – Eye color: For children to be adopted in Canada, select “Other” if details are unknown.
+• Physical characteristics – Eye colour: For children to be adopted in Canada, select “Other” if details are unknown.

 • Birth information – Date of birth: If the complete date of birth is unknown, use 1901/01/01 and include an explanatory letter.